Pedro Henrique (footballer, born 1997)

-Pedro Henrique Oliveira da Silva (born 2 February 1997), commonly known as Pedro Henrique, is a Brazilian professional footballer who plays as a striker or right winger for V.League 1 team The Cong-Viettel.
+Pedro Henrique Oliveira da Silva (born 2 February 1997), commonly known as Pedro Henrique, is a Brazilian professional footballer who plays as a striker or right winger for.

 Club career

 Henrique started his youth career playing for Mirassol and Madureira.
 In 2019, he signed for Bolivian team The Strongest but only played with their reserves before being released.
 He then signed for Vaca Díez in Bolivia's low tier, and remained there during three seasons.
 After that, he moved to Brazilian Série D side Humaitá but left after two weeks to join Galvez in order to gain more playing time.
 There, he netted 11 goals in the 2023 Campeonato Acreano, thus finish as the competition's top scorer.

 In May 2023, Henrique joined Série D club São Francisco but was released by the club after appearing in only four games.

 In March 2024, Henrique signed for joined Vietnamese side The Cong-Viettel.
 In his debut with the club, he scored the only goal of the game to help his team defeat their rivals Hanoi Police, thus advance to the 2023–24 Vietnamese Cup quarter-finals.